1999 Independence Day weekend shootings: Aftermath

-Around 2,000 people attended Won-Joon Yoon memorial service at the Indiana University Musical Arts Center on July 12, 1999.
+Around 2,000 people attended Won-Joon Yoon's memorial service at the Indiana University Musical Arts Center on July 12, 1999.
 Attorney General of the United States Janet Reno spoke at the memorial service.
 IU created a scholarship to honor Won-Joon.
-Every July 4th, the Korean United Methodist Church holds an early morning service to remember Yoon who was murdered on his way to the church's Sunday service.
+Every July 4, the Korean United Methodist Church holds an early morning service to remember Yoon who was murdered on his way to the church's Sunday service.

 Ricky Byrdsong's widow established The Ricky Byrdsong Foundation to "arrest the growing epidemic of hate and violence in our society by and against our youth."
 The foundation holds a number of events in and around Evanston; the most well-known is the Race Against Hate, a 5K running race held annually in late June in Evanston.
 The Race Against Hate race draws several thousand runners.
 In 2009, a 10,000-meter running race was added in honor of the 10th anniversary of the Race Against Hate.

 One of the victims has filed a lawsuit against the World Church of the Creator and its leader Matthew Hale, Smith's parents, and the person who has been charged with selling guns to Smith without a license.

+On march 3, 2000, Donald Fiessinger, the 65 year old retired janitor who sold Smith the pistols he used, was sentenced to 11 months in federal prison, followed by 2 years of probation, for sellings firearms without a license.

 A chapter of Lone Wolf (a study of spree killers), by Pan Pantziarka, is devoted to Smith and his crimes.
 Invisible Revolution, a documentary by filmmaker Beverly Peterson, features an interview with Smith less than two weeks before his killing spree.
 The film includes scenes of Smith distributing World Church of the Creator leaflets in his home town and saying, "If they violate our constitutional rights and say we can't put out our literature, we have no choice but to resort to acts of violence and really to plunge this country into a terrorist war they've never seen before."